 - Capacity management: Managing the resources and increasing efficiency

-- Availability and workload management: Checking the availability of each team member and planning deliveries accordingly
+- Availability and workload management: Checking the workload of each team member and planning deliveries accordingly

 - Integration with essential tools: If there are features missing such as time tracking, communication, billing, etc. external integration should be available.

 Toggl Plan facilitates project planning by enabling teams to interact directly with the project plan with drag-and-drop functionality.

 As you seamlessly add and assign tasks and set due dates, every team member can see and interact with the plan and see how timelines fit together.
 This contributes a lot to efficient time management.